bio-ontology-research-group/similarityonMGI/README.md

 This is based on similarity between gene-phenotypes and disease-phenotypes on the MGI gene-disease datasets

+Script to calculate resnik similarity:

+simMGI.groovy   (this script utilizes: phenomenet (lightPhenomeNET-inferred.owl) and gene-phenotypes (MGI.gene-phenotypes.4sim.txt) and disease-phenotypes (HPO.disease-phenotypes.txt)

+AUC calcualtion on gold standard:

 Gold standards containing gene-disease:

 MGI.human.gene-disease.dict

 MGI.ortholog.gene-disease.dict

-Script to calculate resnik similarity:

-simMGI.groovy   (this script utilizes: phenomenet (lightPhenomeNET-inferred.owl) and gene-phenotypes (MGI.gene-phenotypes.4sim.txt) and disease-phenotypes (HPO.disease-phenotypes.txt)

 get_auc_phenomNet.py calculates the AUC on the gold standards.